bacor/gregobasecorpus/src/README.md

     `Can't connect to local MySQL server through socket`, your server is probably not running.
 Start it using ``mysql.server start``.

-* **Python with pandas**
+* **Python.**
-    The postprocessing of the csv files is done using Pandas.
-    You can install it using `pip install pandas`.
+    The corpus is generated using a Python script.
+You can find the Python version used in `.python-version` and the dependencies in `requirements.txt`.
+If you use `pyenv` and `venv` to manage python versions and virtual environments:

+    ```bash
+    # Install the right python version
+    pyenv install | cat .python-version

+    # Create a virtual environment
+    python -m venv env

+    # Activate the environment
+    source env/bin/activate

+    # Install dependencies
+    pip install -r requirements.txt
+    ```

 Overview
 --------